Which engineering employers accept graduates with 2.2 degrees?

 The following employers accept applications from engineers with 2.2s for at least some of their graduate schemes.
 NB this is not an exhaustive list!

-- AECOM: may accept graduates with 2.2s for some of its graduate roles.
+- AECOM: accepts graduates with 2.2s for some of its graduate roles.

-- Babcock: a 2.2 is the minimum requirement for a few schemes such as mechanical engineering, process engineering and electrical and electronic engineering.
+- Babcock: a 2.2 is the minimum requirement for several of its schemes such as civil, mechanical, process, safety and electrical and electronic engineering.

 - BOC: a 2.2 MEng in chemical, mechanical or electrical engineering is the minimum requirement.

 - DSTL:accepts applicants with 2.2s for its graduate engineering scheme.